 The Company does not consider the above mentioned estimates to be significant accounting estimates in terms of IAS 1, and therefore the incremental sensitivity disclosure has not been provided.
 No material change is expected in the next 12 months.

-In the current year, management applied significant judgement in impairing related party loans to Russian entities.
+In the prior year, management applied significant judgement in impairing related party loans to Russian entities.
 This was the result of changes to Russian regulations preventing Russian entities from repaying the Company.
-Please refer to note 6 for further detail on this impairment.